 There’s also a small exhibit showcasing Smith Tower’s history.
 Visitors can also do the Talking Tower Tour, a guided tour of Smith Tower’s exhibits, observatory floor, and main lobby.

 Smith Tower is open Wednesdays to Sundays from 11 am to 11 pm.
-Admission for the observation floor is USD 19 per person and available on a first-come, first-serve basis.
+Admission for the observation floor is inexpensive and available on a first-come, first-serve basis.
+Local residents with a valid Washington state ID can receive a 20% discount.

 Smith Tower is the perfect place to escape the wet weather and enjoy some of the city’s best views for rainy days in Seattle.